expo/expo/packages/expo-splash-screen/README.md

 import * as SplashScreen from 'expo-splash-screen';
 ```

 The native splash screen that is controlled via this modules autohides once ReactNative-controlled view hierarchy is mounted.
-That means that upon first `render` of you application that returns any renderable view component native splash screen will hide.
+That means that upon the first `render` of your application returning some renderable view component native splash screen will hide.
 This default behavior can be prevented by calling [`SplashScreen.preventAutoHideAsync()`](#splashscreenpreventautohideasync) and later on [`SplashScreen.hideAsync()`](#splashscreenhideasync).

 ### `SplashScreen.preventAutoHideAsync()`